 Several astronomical research bodies including ESO, NASA are encouraging large dedicated surveys to use niche capabilities of instrumentation development to bridge the gap in our understanding of the universe.
 Along this line of exploration, AMASE survey would greatly advance our understanding of the physics of star formation.
-Some of the scientific impacts would include:
+Some of the scientific impacts would include but not limited to:

 - a.
-Understanding of mass dependence of star formation rate - b.
+Understanding of the source of warm/diffuse ionized gas - b.
 Better constraining the input spectral energy distribution leading to emission mechanism - c.
 Advancement of edge buttable 2D area spectrograph - d.
-Demonstration of small multi-mode fiber application in astronomy - e.
-Demonstration of CMOS detector application in astronomy
+Demonstration of small multi-mode fiber application in astronomy